 - KidsCan Youth Advisory Group of the Child & Family Research Institute (CFRI) in Canada

-- Kids and Families Impacting Disease Through Science (KIDS) in the USA, France, Australia, Germany and Italy
+- Kids and Families Impacting Disease Through Science (KIDS) in the USA and Europe

 Together, they form the International Children’s Advisory Network (iCAN), a global consortium of children’s advisory groups.